statechannels/statechannels/docs/adjudicator/checkpoint.md

 ---
-id: respond-with-alternative
+id: checkpoint
-title: respondWithAlternative
+title: checkpoint
 ---

-The `respondWithAlternative` method allows anyone with sufficient off-chain state to establish a new and higher `turnNumRecord` to clear an existing challenge stored against a `channelId`.
+The `checkpoint` method allows anyone with sufficient off-chain state to establish a new and higher `turnNumRecord` to clear an existing challenge stored against a `channelId`.
 'Alternative' here means the new `turnNumRecord` may be supported by an alternative history of states which need not agree with the challenge state stored on chain.

 The off-chain state is submitted (in an optimized format), and once relevant checks have passed, the existing challenge is cleared and the `turnNumRecord` is updated.